Clinton pressures Bangladesh government in Grameen Bank row

 DHAKA (Reuters) - U.S. Secretary of State Hillary Clinton on Sunday warned Bangladesh’s government not to undermine pioneering microlender Grameen Bank, saying it was a key driver in the South Asian nation’s slow climb out of poverty.

-Clinton met with Grameen’s ousted founder - Nobel Prize-winning economics professor Mohammad Yunus - and later voiced strong support for the organization which has fallen out of favour with Bangladesh’s political leadership.
+Clinton met with Grameen’s ousted founder - Nobel Prize-winning economics professor Mohammad Yunus - and later voiced strong support for the organization which has fallen out of favor with Bangladesh’s political leadership.

 “I have followed the dispute over Grameen Bank from Washington and I can only hope that nothing is done that in any way undermines the success of what Grameen Bank has accomplished,” Clinton told an audience at a public question-and-answer session in Dhaka.